dcunited001/dcunited001.github.io/_graphics/2017-05-17-gradient-descent-and-2d-particle-physics.md

   - in the social physics simulation, i want to scale between brownian & gradient motion
   - but that will throw off the thermal velocity calculation
   - and brownian motion should emerge in the system anyways.
+- option to display texture representing particle paths
+  - write lines to another texture. use vertex transformation.
+  - each particle has a color and leaves a trail representing it's path
+  - when its motion is dependent on the gradient of the field

 ### Overview